Hanna Marin: Pretty Little Liars: The Perfectionists

 It was revealed after the 3rd episode that Hanna and Caleb had a baby boy named Aidan.

-Pretty Little Liars: Original Sin
+Pretty Little Liars (2022)

-In season 2, Tabby and Imogen break into Sullivan's office and go through the private practice files, finding some on Hanna, Aria Montgomery, Spencer Hastings, and Emily Fields.
+In the second season episode "Chapter Fifteen: Friday the 13th", Tabby Haworthe and Imogen Adams break into Dr. Sullivan's office and go through the private practice files, finding some on Aria Montgomery, Hanna, Spencer Hastings, and Emily Fields.